aletson/autodeletebot/README.md

 you can omit minutes if you're disabling it

+## why?

+because i was bored mostly. also because i wanted to see if i could do this in fewer characters than the discord message limit. it was when i first drafted it out. i dont think it is anymore though but that's fine. you can probably still post it if you have nitro

 ## hey what data do you store

 literally just channel ids and the delete settings you give me. i guess technically i store unix timestamps of messages in an ephemeral log file on the server? but they're literally just unix timestamps and it's left over from debugging. there's no like...message data or ids or anything stored in any way.